 Canada's first icebreakers were used on Saint Lawrence River (connecting the Atlantic Ocean with the Great Lakes).
 The first Canadian Arctic icebreaker ships were built in 1930 (CGS McLean) and 1952 (CGS D'Iberville).

 The first diesel-powered icebreaker ship was Swedish - the 4330-ton "Ymer" (1933-1977).
 Its diesel engine delivered 9000 horsepower (~6700 kW) output.
 The ship had 2 stern propellers and 1 bow propeller.
-The Finland's first diesel icebreaker was named "Sisu" (1939-1976).
+Finland's first diesel icebreaker was named "Sisu" (1939-1976).
 After their decommissioning, both were replaced their much larger versions Ymer (1977) and Sisu (1976).
-The new-design icebreakers featured a short and wide hull (with a rounded bottom) and powerful diesel-electric propulsion with all 3 propellers (2 stern, 1 bow).
+The new-design icebreakers featured a short and wide hull (with a rounded bottom) and powerful diesel-electric propulsion with all 3 propellers (2 at the stern, 1 at the bow).

-All still functioning nuclear-powered icebreaker ships are Russian, most of theme being built during the Soviet Union (USSR) time.
-The world's first ever was named "NS Lenin" (1959-1989, now a museum ship in Port of Murmansk) and was a civilian vessel.
-The second was named "NS Arktika" (1975-2008) and was the world's first to reach the Geographic North Pole (August 17, 1977).
+All still functioning nuclear-powered icebreaker ships are Russian, most of the theme being built during the Soviet Union (USSR) time.
+The world's first-ever was named "NS Lenin" (1959-1989, now a museum ship in Port Murmansk) and was a civilian vessel.
+The second ("NS Arktika"/1975-2008) was the world's first to reach the Geographic North Pole (August 17, 1977).

-The world's ever first "floating nuclear power plant" (nuclear reactor at sea) will be built in Russia by October 2016.
-According to the official news release, this is a floating power generating unit that can be connected via a cable to any offshore or onshore infrastructure to supply it with electricity.
+The world's ever first "floating nuclear powerplant" (nuclear reactor at sea) was built in Russia - launched in 2010 (June) and commissioned in 2019 (July).
+The vessel "Akademik Lomonosov" is a floating (non-self-propelled) barge and a power-generating unit that can be connected (via cables) to any offshore or onshore infrastructure to supply it with electricity.

-The new technology is unique and has no analogues worldwide.
-The floating power plant was designed to deliver power to major Russian Arctic Ocean port cities and industrial enterprises (including offshore gas and oil platforms).
-The new technology allows the power plant to become a marine vessel (displacement tonnage 21,500 tons) manned by a crew of 69.
+The new technology is unique and has no analogs worldwide.
+The floating powerplant was designed to deliver electricity to major Russian Arctic port cities and industrial enterprises (including offshore gas and oil platforms).
+It allows the power station to become a marine vessel (displacement tonnage 21,500 tons) manned by a crew of 69.

 Note: You can see CruiseMapper's list of all Russian icebreaking vessels in the "Itinerary" section (above, next to "Review")

-Rosmorrechflot is Russia's Federal Agency of Sea & River Transport.
-AARI is an abbreviation for the Russia's "Arctic and Antarctic Research Institute".
+Rosmorrechflot is Russia's Federal Agency of Sea and River Transport.
+AARI is an abbreviation for Russia's "Arctic and Antarctic Research Institute".